 When the value of stocks is declining, “don’t average the stock”* is being carried out.

 *(Averaging down is when an investor reduces the average cost basis of investment in a particular stock by purchasing more shares of the security as the price declines.
 This will reduce the average cost per share.)Subsequently one starts applying “stop loss triggering for share”*.

 *(It is an order placed with a broker to buy or sell once the stock reaches a specified price.
 A stop-loss is designed to limit an investor’s loss on a security position.
 Setting a stop-loss order for 10% below the price at which the stock was bought, will limit loss to 10%).

-Further the value of the shares falls to 50% from the original stock price, again money is channelized into buy the stock, on recommendation from unknown person who calls and assures that one can make 200% profit within period of three months.
+Further the value of the shares falls to 50% from the original stock price, again money is channelized into buying the stock, on recommendation from an unknown person who calls and assures that one can make 200% profit within a period of three months.
 Without analyzing, one buys those stocks for another one lakh rupee on higher value.
-Those who are acquainted with stock market trend know that they are being conned by paid analyst.
+Those who are acquainted with stock market trends know that they are being conned by paid analysts.
 Further following dubious stock messages received on mobile, which are operator driven.
 Subsequently the stock value inclines by 2% for 20 days and the stock value declines on daily basis and closes on “lower circuit”*.

 *(Intraday trading means your broker will allow you to take a trading position that is a multiple of your margin money in the trading account.
 To that extent, it is more risky and requires a different set of skills and mental make-up compared to delivery trading).